infimalabs/space/A15/README.md

 right-handed systems standard in physics and mathematics).
 Without such a shared convention, mirrored or incorrectly oriented geometry could easily result from exchanging *A15*-encoded coordinates.

-### Privacy and Security of Tracking Data (PII)

-The application of this efficient encoding framework to fine-grained spatial tracking data, especially full-body kinematics derived from VR/AR systems, carries significant privacy implications that **must** be addressed with utmost seriousness.
-Such detailed movement data constitutes **Personally Identifiable Information (PII)** and may qualify as sensitive biometric data under various regulations (e.g., GDPR (European Parliament and Council of the European Union 2016), CCPA (California State Legislature 2018)).
-Handling this data demands rigorous privacy safeguards and unwavering ethical considerations as a **non-negotiable** aspect of implementation.
-Developers and deployers **must** integrate robust security measures as a foundational requirement.
-This includes, at a minimum:

-- Employing strong **end-to-end encryption (E2EE)** for all *A15*-encoded coordinate streams and associated tracking data during network transmission and persistent storage.

-- Strict adherence to **data minimization principles** (collecting only the data essential for the application’s functionality).

-- Implementing transparent **user consent mechanisms** before any tracking begins.

-- Establishing clearly defined **data retention and deletion policies**.

-- Utilizing effective **anonymization or aggregation strategies** whenever full individual fidelity is not strictly required (e.g., for analytics or heatmaps).

-- Ensuring full compliance with all relevant legal and ethical regulations.

-This data represents individuals and their behavior; it **must** be treated with the highest degree of care, respect, security, and transparency.
-Failure to do so carries significant legal, ethical, and reputational risks.

 # Immediate Potential and Future Prospects